-- (4) The Minister responsible for health may, make regulations for- - (a) the administration and management of, and all matters relating to rehabilitation centres including the security and safety of the persons committed or admitted into the rehabilitation centres; - (b) the terms and conditions of appointment of the Chairperson and the other members of the Advisory Committee for Rehabilitation of Narcotic Addicts; and - (c) for any other matter that may be, or is required to be prescribed by this Act by the Minister responsible for health. - (5) Nothing in any regulations made under this Act, shall be taken as authorising the sale or the keeping of a shop for the retailing, dispensing, or compounding of drugs by a person who is not qualified to do so under the National Drug Policy and Authority Act, or to be in derogation of the provisions of that Act which prohibit, restrict or regulate the sale of poisons. - (6) The Minister or as the case may be, the Minister responsible for health may, in respect of the contravention of any regulations made by him or her under this section as may be necessary, prescribe as a penalty- - (a) any fine not exceeding one hundred and twenty currency points or imprisonment not exceeding five years or both; - (b) an extra penalty not exceeding ten currency points in respect of each day on which the offence continues; - (c) a higher penalty for a second or subsequent offence; - (d) a minimum penalty not exceeding the fine or imprisonment specified in paragraph (a); and - (e) a requirement that the court which convicts the offender shall forfeit to the State any narcotic drug or psychotropic substance or any other matter or thing involved in the commission of the offence.
+- (5) Nothing in any regulations made under this Act, shall be taken as authorising the sale or the keeping of a shop for the retailing, dispensing, or compounding of a narcotic drug or psychotropic substance by a person who is not qualified to do so under the National Drug Policy and Authority Act, or to be in derogation of the provisions of that Act which prohibit, restrict or regulate the sale of poisons. - (6) The Minister responsible for internal affairs or the Minister responsible for health may, in respect of the contravention of any regulations made by him or her under this section, prescribe as a penalty, all or any of the following- - (a) any fine not exceeding one hundred and twenty currency points or imprisonment not exceeding five years or both; - (b) an extra penalty not exceeding ten currency points in respect of each day on which the offence continues; - (c) a higher penalty for a second or subsequent offence; - (d) a minimum penalty not exceeding the fine or imprisonment specified in paragraph (a); - (e) a requirement that the court which convicts the offender shall forfeit to the State any narcotic drug or psychotropic substance or any other matter or thing involved in the commission of the offence.

-90. Power of Chief Justice to make rules
+83. Power of Chief Justice to make rules

-The Chief Justice may make rules prescribing the practice and procedure of the High Court and any other court in regard to the proceedings for forfeiture and condemnation under this Act and the proceedings for restraint orders under Part IV, and for matters connected with or incidental to those proceedings.
+The Chief Justice may make rules prescribing the practice and procedure of the High Court and any other courts in regard to proceedings for forfeiture and condemnation under this Act and the proceedings for restraint orders under Part IV, and for matters connected with or incidental to those proceedings.

-91. Valuation of goods for penalty
+84. Valuation of goods for penalty

-(1) Where in any prosecution under this Act a fine is to be determined by the market value of the narcotic drug, psychotropic substance or prohibited plant, a certificate of the market value of the narcotic drug, psychotropic substance or prohibited plant, signed by a proper officer, shall be accepted by the court as prima facie evidence of the value of the narcotic drug, psychotropic substance or prohibited plant.

-(2) In this section "proper officer" means an officer authorised by the Minister, by notice published in the Gazette, for the purposes of this section.
+- (1) Where in any prosecution under this Act a fine is to be determined by the market value of the narcotic drug, psychotropic substance or prohibited plant, a certificate of the market value of the narcotic drug or psychotropic substance, signed by the proper officer, shall be accepted by the court as prima facie evidence of the value of the narcotic drug, psychotropic substance or prohibited plant. - (2) In this section "proper officer" means the officer authorised by the Minister responsible for internal affairs, by notice published in the Gazette, for the purposes of this section.

-92. Power to amend Schedules
+85. Power to amend Schedules

-- (1) The Minister may, by statutory instrument, with the approval of the Cabinet amend the First Schedule to this Act. - (2) The Minister may, by statutory order, add any substance or plant to the Second, Third and Fourth Schedules, as the case may be, and may from time to time, in public interest, delete from any such Schedule, any substance or plant.

-93. Amendment of the National Drug Policy and Authority Act, Cap 206

-Sections 26, 29, 47, 48, 49, and 60 (1)(b) and (c) of the National Drug Policy and Authority Act are repealed.
+- (1) The Minister responsible for internal affairs may, by statutory instrument, with the approval of the Cabinet amend the value of the currency point in Schedule 1 to this Act. - (2) The Minister responsible for health may, by statutory instrument with the approval of Parliament, amend Schedules 2, 3, 4 and 5 to this Act. - 86.
+Amendment of the National Drug Policy and Authority Act Sections 47, 48 and 49 of the National Drug Policy and Authority Act are repealed.

-First Schedule (Sections 2, 92(1))

-Currency point
+Narcotic Drugs and Psychotropic Substances (Control) Act

+SCHEDULES

+Section 2, 85

+CURRENCY POINT